CodeForPhilly/laddr/README.md

 ## Hosting
 Code for Philly hosts and maintains instances for free for other brigades on our multi-tenant infrastructure.
 Email [hello@codeforphilly.org](mailto:hello@codeforphilly.org) to get started with a sandbox instance.

+## Help / Support / Questions / Chat
+Guides and support are available at our Discourse foreum at [forum.laddr.us](http://forum.laddr.us/)

+Join Code for Philly's Slack channel for Laddr, you can self-register via codeforphilly.org: https://codeforphilly.org/chat/laddr

 ## Features
 - [Projects Directory]
   - Each project can have a users URL, developers URL, markdown README